 We produce a wide variety of products that are used in the fenestration industry, including: window and door systems design, engineering and fabrication; accessory trim profiles with real wood veneers and wood grain laminate finishes; window spacer systems; extruded vinyl products; metal fabrication; and astragals, thresholds and screens.
-In addition, we produce certain non-fenestration products, including: wood and aluminum grilles, flooring and furniture moldings, solar edge tape and other products.
+In addition, we produce certain non-fenestration products, including: wood and aluminum grilles, flooring and trim moldings, solar edge tape and other products.
 Historically, we have presented product sales information at the reportable segment level, and we attribute our net sales based on the location of the customer.
-We currently have one reportable operating segment, which includes this breadth of product offerings across the fenestration and non-fenestration spectrum, but for which there are common economic and other characteristics that meet the criteria for aggregation, as discussed in Note 14, "Segment Information".
+We have four operating segments that are aggregated into one reportable segment, which includes this breadth of product offerings across the fenestration and non-fenestration spectrum, but for which there are common economic and other characteristics that meet the criteria for aggregation.